carsontang/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ###Design and Test a Model Architecture

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)
+Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

 The data was preprocessed with standard techniques.
 First the mean image across the training set only is computed.
 Then the standard deviation of all the pixel intensity values in the training set is calculated.
-The computed mean image is subtracted from the training, validation, and test images, and then each image's pixel intensity values are divdied by the computed standard deviation.
+The computed mean image of the training set is subtracted from the training, validation, and test images, and then each image's pixel intensity values are divided by the computed standard deviation.

 The above technique serves to center and normalize the training data so that convergence, and thus training, is faster.
 The pixel values were in the range of [0, 255], and after preprocessing, are in the range of real numbers.
 Because the values in the dataset are no longer just positive values, during backpropagation, the gradient on the weights doesn't simply consist of only positive or only negative numbers.
 This means that the weights aren't updated in only the positive or negative direction.
 In two dimensions, if you visualize the weights being updated only in the positive direction and then in the negative direction, the path to the optimal point that results in the lowest loss value is a zigzag.
 A straighter line would be more efficient, which is why centering the data and preventing only positive or only negative gradients during each iteration of backpropagation speeds up convergence.
 The data is normalized to reduce the likelihood of big weight updates.
 This means a higher learning rate can be used.

-![alt text][training_distro]

-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.